-^{}Members of the public can address the Council at this point in the meeting through the Chair in relation to any item on the Agenda.
-The maximum time limit for this item is 15 mins, in accordance with the Standing Orders adopted by the Council.
+\Members of the public can address the Council at this point in the meeting through the Chair in relation to any item on the Agenda.
+The maximum time limit for this item is 12 and 1 accordance with the Standing Orders adopted by the Council.